[Mr David Crausby in the Chair]

 On the private Member’s Bill, there is cross-party support in Scotland for looking into a statutory code, and to back that up the Scottish Government commissioned a study to look at various pub models.
 Work on that is ongoing, but it is looking at whether pubs in the tied sector are more unfairly treated than those in other sectors.
 The conclusion of the initial investigation was that, as I said earlier, it is difficult to compare the market in England and Wales with that in Scotland, because they are so different due to Scotland’s independent free trade model.
 The Scottish Government are currently looking into whether such legislation is required, and I understand that discussions have been continuing right up to the minute about how to take that forward.

 Since the Minister for pubs is here, I wish to underline that pubs need support.
 In Scotland, the SNP Government are working closely with public bodies and the industry to support jobs, infrastructure and the hospitality sector.
 Interestingly, the introduction of minimum unit pricing, which targets very cheap alcohol, could help the pub economy in Scotland because it will prevent people from buying cheap drinks in supermarkets, and allow them to spend more time in the controlled environment of a pub.
 The alcohol minimum pricing is set at 50p a unit.
-The CEO of the Scottish Licensed Trade Association, Paul Waterson, has said:
+The chief executive officer of the Scottish Licensed Trade Association, Paul Waterson, has said:

 “Cheap priced alcohol has turned Scotland into a nation of stay-at-home drinkers.
 Some 72% of total alcohol sales in Scotland are off-sales; 80% of this total, is sold by supermarkets.
 When people drink in uncontrolled environments, alcohol-related problems increase significantly.”